zephyrproject-rtos/trusted-firmware-m/docs/technical_references/instructions/documentation_generation.rst

 - Reference Manual.
 Doxygen based.
 - User Guide.
 Sphinx based.

-Both documents can be generated in HTML and PDF format.
+Both documents can be generated in HTML and PDF format and independently from building the project binary artifacts.

-Support for document generation in the build environment is not mandatory.
-Missing document generation tools will not block building the TF-M firmware.

 ***************************
 Build TF-M Reference Manual